DataDog/datadogpy/README.md

 initialize(**options)
 ```

-#### Origin detection over UDP
+#### Origin detection over UDP and UDS

 Origin detection is a method to detect which pod `DogStatsD` packets are coming from in order to add the pod's tags to the tag list.
-Enabling this is a required step for both UDS and UDP options
 The `DogStatsD` client attaches an internal tag, `entity_id`.
 The value of this tag is the content of the `DD_ENTITY_ID` environment variable if found, which is the pod's UID.
 The Datadog Agent uses this tag to add container tags to the metrics.
 To avoid overwriting this global tag, make sure to only `append` to the `constant_tags` list.

 To enable origin detection over UDP, add the following lines to your application manifest